Kweeng/Netflix-Clone/README.md

 # Netflix-Clone

-this is a netflix clone page.
+this is a netflix clone Landing page.